00sapo/wikicfp-ggs/Readme.md

 #### Safely search Computer Science/Engineering conferences by deadline.

+[] mark predatory conferences and journals
+[] add GGS score
+[] add links to ScimagoJR and Google Scholar

 This is a browser extension that adds GGS rankings to WikiCFP pages.
 It should work for all major browsers, but only Firefox and Chromium are tested and maintained.
 However, only the Firefox web store will distribute the addon for now.
-If anyone having a google web store account would like to distribute this extension, he's welcome.
+If anyone having a google web store account would like to distribute this extension, it's welcome.
 You can still load this extension via developer option in chrome.

 The extension adds one column with the conference rankings, one column with